rg-2006/qrng-distillation-paper/README.md

-# QRNG Distillation Pipeline — Paper Implementation
+# QRNG Distillation Pipeline (the) Paper Implementation

 A GPU-accelerated certified entropy distillation and gRPC streaming delivery system, designed to produce reproducible benchmark results for academic publication.